Euchie23/SquidStock/notebooks/CPUE_Standardization_&_Prediction/README.md

-# 🦑 SquidStock — CPUE Standardization & Modeling (2000–2020)
+# 🦑 SquidStock — CPUE Standardization & Prediction (2000–2020)

 This notebook advances the *SquidStock* analytical series by standardizing and modeling *Illex argentinus* catch data (2000–2020).
 Building on the exploratory work in **Module 1**, it applies **Generalized Additive Models (GAMs)** and **Tweedie GLMs** to remove effort bias and reveal underlying ecological structure in **Catch Per Unit Effort (CPUE)**.